-Power supply/Power cord
+Power supply/AC power adaptor

-- When removing the electric plug from the instrument or an outlet, always hold the plug itself and not the cord.
-Pulling by the cord can damage it. - Remove the electric plug from the outlet when the instrument is not to be used for extended periods of time, or during electrical storms. - Do not connect the instrument to an electrical outlet using a multiple-connector. - Doing so can result in lower sound quality, or possibly cause overheating in the outlet.
+- When removing the electric plug from the instrument or an outlet, always hold the plug itself and not the cord. - Unplug the AC power adaptor when not using the instrument, or during electrical storms. - Do not connect the instrument to an electrical outlet using a multiple-connector.
+Doing so can result in lower sound quality, or possibly cause overheating in the outlet.